We Like to Party: Commercial performance

 The single proved to be a higher seller than "Up and Down" in the United Kingdom, where it peaked at number three in March 1999, eventually selling 474,000 copies, making it the 29th-biggest hit of the year.
 The song additionally reached number one in Flemish Belgium, number two in Australia and the Netherlands, number three in Ireland, number four in Germany and Switzerland, number six in Austria and Italy, number nine in New Zealand and number 10 in Canada and Walloon Belgium.
 It additionally reached the top 20 in France.
 The song became the group's biggest hit in the United States, peaking at number 26 on the US Billboard Hot 100 and selling 405,000 copies.

 Music video

 The accompanying music video for "We Like to Party" was directed by Wendelien van Diepen.
 It first aired in March 1999.
 The video features all four Vengaboys members and other tourists travelling to various destinations in Province of Barcelona, Piera and Gavà, in a 1930s style mini-bus, the "Vengabus" (a 1933 Chevrolet series O Bus), where they end up in a nightclub in La Barceloneta, Barcelona.

+A new "silent" version of the video was released in January 2022 via the band's official YouTube channel.
+It features isolated vocals and dubbed ambient sound effects based on the visuals.